2017-usfca-biol-395/ifinney-final-project/Final_Report.md

 I determined that for this particular dataset, my hypothesis was correct.
 By investigating the different levels of diversity, I saw that lean and obese cats did share some noticeable differences.
 The reason why there’s a higher level of abundance and diversity in obese cats is because there is more diversity in their microbial communities.
 Looking at the different microbial communities, a higher presence in certain phyla and genus explained the differences as I saw in diversity levels.
 Ordination and an analysis of the phylogenetic tree presented that the majority of each type of cat shared many similarities between their microbiota.
 Looking into the ordination of lean and obese cats, I did notice that although the microbial communities shares many similarities, there were some notable differences that I believed I could distinguish when I looked more in depth at their phylum and genus abundance levels.

 Through my investigation into their specific microbiota, a higher presence in certain phyla and genus explained the differences as I saw in diversity levels.
 The six identified phyla (Firmicutes, Actinobacteria, Bacteroidetes, Fusobacteria, Proteobacteria, and Synergistetes) are consistent with the expected phyla seen in other faecal microbiota in cats (Deusch *et al.*, 2015).
 In phyla abundance, lean cats the highest level of abundance in Firmicutes but that didn't translate over to obese cats.
 Obese cats showed the highest level of abundance among the Synergistetes and obese cats that had undergone energy restriction showed that Bacteroidetes was most abundant in their microbiota.
 Previous studies have shown that Firmicutes is the most predominant phylum discovered in the intestinal tract of animals (Ritchie *et al.*, 2008) but for this dataset that was only present among the lean cats.
 Previous studies have also noted that there are proportional differences in the abundance of other bacterial phyla in the guts of other animals.
-Bacteroidetes and Firmicutes have been shown to effect the adiposity of mammals.
+Bacteroidetes and Firmicutes have been shown to affect the adiposity of mammals.
 Looking at the microbiome of these mammals, the relative abundance of Bacteroidetes increases as obese individuals lose weight (Turnbaugh *et al.*, 2006).
 I could see that in just those 6 weeks of energy restriction, the level of abundance in Bacteroidetes did increase.
 Some of the data presented in this dataset stands in contrast to what other studies have found in the relative abundance of these phyla in obese and lean cats.
 Usually, obese cats have a higher presence of Firmicutes than Bacteroidetes when comparing them to lean cats but that isn’t the case for my data (Ley *et al.*, 2005).
 These differences in their findings could point to the fact that there may be more relevant changes at lower taxonomic levels that affect the differences in weight.

 Looking at the different microbial communities, some of the trends seen from phyla abundance translated over to genera abundance.
 For example, obese cats expressed extremely high levels of abundance in the phylum Actinobacteria and that trends followed through to genera presence as the genera *Olsenella* and *Eggerthella* was also one of the most highly expressed.
 This trend is also present in lean cats because the genus *Clostridrium*, from phylum Firmicutes, expressed the highest levels of abundance in lean cats.
 Through external research into those genera that were more expressed I did see that these species had some characteristics that affect weight gain and metabolism.
 In particular, *Clostridium* influences metabolism and body composition.
 It has been shown to facilitate carbohydrate oxidation and metabolism in that it affects the fat mass in lean cats (Kelder *et al.*, 2014).
 I found that for this dataset, the faecal microbiota of lean and obese cats do have some notable differences that affect weight loss and body composition.
 In the 6 weeks of energy restriction, obese cats did seem to have some impact on the relative abundance levels.
 This further shows that diet does affect how the feacal microbiota is composed.